bablokb/circuitpython-esp32at/README.md

 The MCU running CircuitPython needs an UART-connection with the ESP32 co-processor.
 The Espressif documentation has detailed instructions for flashing the firmware and setting up the hardware connection.

+Note that both the ESP32C3 Qtpy as well as the ESP32C3-Super-Mini have badly designed on-board antennas.
+If they don't connect to your AP, try reducing the TX power.

 Software